 I prefer to use Texas toast for my grilled sandwiches.
 It holds up and holds up well to just about anything you want to pile up on it.
 No one likes a grilled cheese that just dissolves once you get past the crust.
 Nope, you need a bread that will be there till the end, and for me that’s Texas toast.
 Oh, and I love to make smoked paprika and garlic croutons out of any leftover pieces of Texas toast I might have.

 I love my Cuisinart Griddler.
 It’s the perfect kitchen appliance.
 I use it to make paninis, hashbrowns, waffles, burgers, eggs… just about anything.
 My favorite use for it has to be making sandwiches, like this toasted Italian sandwich.
 The bread gets nice and toasted on the outside, giving me that perfect crunchy bite.
 The mozzarella cheese gets nice and melted.
 Top that off with great Italian cold cuts, homemade sun-dried tomatoes and pesto, and I’ve got the perfect lunch.

 This baked Italian sub pizza packs on everything I love about a classic Italian sub (er… hoagie).
 Sandwich meats.
 Black olives and banana peppers (yum).
 Cheese.
 Lots of cheese.
+Some more cheese.
 And just a bit of Italian dressing and basil.
 Quick to make and quick to disappear, these pizzas make for a great fast lunch or dinner.
 Every bite sure is tasty gooey cheesy!